marked-gil/guess-that-word/README.md

 * GitHub — stores the source code repository for this website.
 * [LucidCharts](https://www.lucidchart.com/) - used in creating the flowcharts/diagram for the data model.
 * [Diffchecker](https://www.diffchecker.com/) - used when comparing codes tested in another IDE to the codes in gitpod.
-* [Fsymbols](https://fsymbols.com/generators/carty/) - generates ascii text art
+* [Fsymbols](https://fsymbols.com/generators/carty/) - generates the ascii text arts used as logos in this project.
-* [pep8](http://pep8online.com/) - used to check the Python script for compliance with PEP8 requirements
+* [pep8](http://pep8online.com/) - used to check the Python script for compliance with PEP8 requirements.
 * [TinyPng](https://tinypng.com/) - used to compress the images displayed in the README file.
 * [Ezgif](https://ezgif.com/) - used to create the snippet of this program's functionality by converting the video into a gif.
 * [Grammarly](https://www.grammarly.com) - used to check the grammar of the contents in this project.

 [Back to Table of Contents](#table-of-contents)